 There’s also the grooming factor.
 Ever noticed your cat grooming more intensely before bad weather?
 They might be responding to the increased humidity in the air, which affects their fur.
 Some cats will groom excessively, almost obsessively, smoothing down their coat repeatedly.
 This behavior connects to an age-old weather folklore: “When cats wash behind their ears, rain is near.”
 While the exact correlation isn’t scientifically proven, the increased grooming before storms is definitely a real phenomenon.

 Temperature shifts play a role too.
 Before a cold front moves in, cats often seek warmer spots around the house.
-You might find yours curled up near heating vents, on sunny windowsills, or even burrowed under blankets hours before the temperature actually drops.
+You might find yours curled up near heating vents, on sunny windowsills, or even burrowed under blankets hours before the temperature drops.
 They’re preparing for the chill they sense coming.
 This hiding behavior intensifies when they anticipate particularly severe weather changes.

 Weather Changes and Your Cat’s Behavior Patterns

-Understanding the connection between weather and cat behavior helps you interpret what your feline friend is trying to communicate.
 Different weather patterns trigger distinct responses, and recognizing these patterns can help you provide better care.

 Hot Weather Responses